Crowns and Bridges in Bridgeton, MO

 How should I care for my new dental crown or bridge?

-Call our dental office today to schedule your appointment with Bridgeton dentist Dr. Kevin Burgdorf.
+Call our dental office today to schedule your appointment with Bridgeton, MO dentist Dr. Kevin Burgdorf.

 How long do dental crowns last?

 A broken crown is an emergency, so don’t delay in calling us.
-In many cases, a broken crown or bridge can cause pain, and we do not want you to be in pain!
+In many cases, a broken tooth crown or dental bridge in Bridgeton, MO can cause pain, and we do not want you to be in pain!

 Should I replace old dental crowns?